yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Vericora
 Find [your information](https://vericora.com/profile/search) and [opt out](https://vericora.com/ng/control/privacy).
 (If you opt-out of Verecor and try to out-out of Vericora (or the reverse), you will get an error stating: "You have exceeded the maximum number of requests per person."
 It's not clear if either site respects an opt-out on the other, so use a separate browser session and email to opt-out of each.)

+### Veripages
+Find [your information](https://veripages.com/).
+To opt out, [enter the profile URL](https://veripages.com/inner/control/privacy), along with your name and email.
+You will need to fill out a captcha, and confirm the email link to finalize your request.

 ### VoterRecords
 Go to [VoterRecords.com](https://voterrecords.com/), find your information, scroll to the bottom of the page and click on the"record opt-out" link.
 This will lead to an opt-out form, which you’ll need to submit.
 You may receive a verification link you’ll need to click on to verify your opt-out request.